rodrigo-picanco/dynamic-string/README.md

 # Dynamic string
-A curried dynamic template string for those who need to reuse string intepolation in javascript in things such as api endpoints, user context based text, etc.
+Reuse string interpolation in JavaScript. `dynamic-string` is a a curried dynamic template string.

+You can use it to replace id's in API endpoints, username's in greetings or whatever your imagination leads to :)

 ## Install